Q: How hard is it to hike into the Grand Canyon?

 A: Probably not.
 Cell phone service throughout much of Northern Arizona is difficult to maintain.
 It is nearly impossible to get and keep a signal at Grand Canyon, Marble Canyon, Arizona Strip, and area tribal lands.
 Satellite phones are being tested with some success in places outside of the narrowest portions of the canyon.

 A: South Rim: Mule rides are offered through Xanterra Parks & Resorts, 888-297-2757.
 There is a two-day round-trip ride to the Colorado River at the canyon floor.
 Overnight riders stay and eat at Phantom Ranch.
-A one-day trip, which goes part way to the river, is also offered.
 If you wish to make a trip into the canyon on mule, plan ahead!
-A waiting list is maintained for cancellations, after arriving at the park contact the Bright Angel Lodge transportation desk for further information at 928-638-2631.
+A waiting list is maintained for cancellations, after arriving at the park contact the Bright Angel Lodge transportation desk for further information at 928-638-2631. (more info)

-North Rim: Mule rides are offered through Grand Canyon Trail Rides, 435-679-8665.
+North Rim: Between May 15, and October 15, Mule rides are offered through Grand Canyon Trail Rides, 435-679-8665.
 One-hour rides along the rim and half-day rim or inner canyon trips are usually available on a daily basis.
-Full-day trips into the canyon include lunch.
+Full-day trips into the canyon include lunch. (more info)

-A: Reservations are made through Xanterra, 888-297-2757, and can be made up to 23 months in advance.
+A: Reservations are made through Grand Canyon National Park Lodges (Xanterra Parks and Resorts) via an on-line lottery 15 months in advance.
 Phantom Ranch, at the bottom of the Grand Canyon, is a popular destination for both hikers and mule riders.
 Overnight dormitories and cabins can be reserved and meals are available for purchase.
 Advance reservations for meals and lodging at Phantom Ranch are required.
 The Backcountry Information Center does not make reservations for Phantom Ranch lodging or meals.
 Overnight guests of Phantom Ranch who have advance reservations do not need backcountry permits.

-A: Backcountry use statistics (from overnight backcountry permits) can be found here.
+A: Backcountry use statistics (from overnight backcountry permits).
 The statistics include: